-J&K: Voice calls, SMS services restored on prepaid mobiles; 2G data back in two districts of Kashmir
+J&K: Calls, SMS restored on prepaid mobiles; 153 websites can now be accessed on 2G in 12 districts

-Mobile internet services will continue to be suspended in eight out of 10 districts of Kashmir division.

 Voice calls and SMS facilities were restored on prepaid mobile networks in Jammu and Kashmir on Saturday after remaining suspended for over five months.
-In addition, 2G mobile data services were restored in two districts of Kashmir region.
+The administration also restored 2G mobile data services, but only for access to a set of 153 “white-listed” websites, in all districts of Jammu division and two districts of Kashmir division – Kupwara and Bandipora.

+The list of white-listed websites includes four email services, 15 banking websites, 38 education-related websites, three job platforms, 11 entertainment and sports websites, 13 websites for accessing government and other services and 20 travel websites.
+No news website is listed for access.

+Mobile internet services will remain suspended in the districts of Budgam, Ganderbal, Baramulla, Srinagar, Kulgam, Anantnag, Shopian and Pulwama.

 The administration had restored broadband services in institutions dealing with “essential services” on Tuesday night.

-“After a careful review, the competent authority has ordered today [Saturday] that voice and SMS facilities shall be restored on all local prepaid SIM cards across Jammu and Kashmir,” the Union Territory’s Principal Secretary Rohit Kansal said, according to ANI.

-On postpaid mobiles, 2G data services for accessing whitelisted websites shall be allowed in all 10 districts of Jammu division and Kupwara and Bandipora in Kashmir division, Kansal said.
-Mobile internet services will remain suspended in the districts of Budgam, Ganderbal, Baramulla, Srinagar, Kulgam, Anantnag, Shopian and Pulwama.

-In a statement on Tuesday, the administration had asked internet service providers to install firewalls and carry out “white-listing” of websites before providing resuming services.
+The administration had asked internet service providers to install firewalls and carry out “white-listing” of websites before resuming services.
 Social media websites continue to be banned in the region.

 Last week, the Supreme Court had ordered the Jammu and Kashmir administration to review within a week all restrictive orders imposed in the Union Territory.
 The bench of Justices NV Ramana, R Subhash Reddy and BR Gavai said suspending internet indefinitely violated telecom rules.